How To Create Learning Through Play

 3. Given playful spaces

-Here, the student is “placed” in a “playful space”–whether physical or digital.
+One step more restrictive than being given either ‘nothing’ or a basic time constraint, at this level the student is ‘placed’ in a playful space–whether physical or digital.
 Beyond that immediate context, they are given nothing else.

 4. Given opportunity for collaboration

-Students are merely given the opportunity to collaborate, perhaps in a playful space.
-Again, no other support or “framing” is offered.
+At this stage, students are merely given the opportunity to collaborate, perhaps in a playful space.
+It very well may be time-constrained but that’s not necessary.
+Again, no other support or framing is offered.

 5. Given dynamic tools

-Students are now given dynamic tools to place within playful spaces with the opportunity for collaboration.
-No “content” is delivered.
+At this level, creating learning through play suggests that students be given dynamic tools to place within playful spaces with the opportunity for collaboration.
+No ‘content’ is delivered at this level.

 6. Given a topic